How can we help people with low literacy to function better in society?

 Did you know that 1 in 6 Dutch people aged 16 and older is low literate and therefore has difficulty reading, writing, and/or calculating?
 Because they don't master these skills well enough, they cannot function well enough in society.
 They have difficulties in filling in forms, reading street signs, reading aloud, or applying for a job.

 People with low literacy experience it every day, but it is also a social problem.
 It costs society an average of 1.1 billion euros per year, because of missed income tax or is more often long-term unemployed.
 But also with higher medical costs due to stress or, for example, industrial accidents, because they cannot read the safety instructions properly.
-We must tackle the shame surrounding this problem and help these people.

 Main problems are: